UoMResearchIT/r-tidyverse-intro/_extras/guide.md

 Remind helpers about voice volume when helping learners when teaching is ongoing.

+## Macs

+Can be troublesome to install tidyverse on macs; some packages require compilation from source.
+See [this issue](https://github.com/UoMResearchIT/r-tidyverse-intro/issues/88).
+Briefly...

+> if you're trying to get tidyverse onto a macOS install of Rstudio, open up a terminal and type in make [this should give further instructions on how to proceed].
+> ... however when I tried xcode-select --install nothing happened (software installer came up, but wasn't doing anything).
+I ended up going to the Mac App Store and installing Xcode....

+Learners are asked in the pre-course emails to ensure that they have the tidyverse installed *before* the course, so it's OK to ask them to use the machine room PC instead.

 ## Overall

 Make sure to emphasize good practices: put code in scripts.
 Highlight the benefits of